AhmedFalahQ/music-vibe-classifier/README.md

 # 🎵 Music Vibe Classifier — Image2Genre Recommender

-This project predicts a music genre from an image using a deep learning model trained with **Amazon SageMaker**.
-It then recommends **YouTube playlists** (Original & Khaleeji) that match the image's vibe.
+Image2Genre predicts the music genre that best matches an image’s visual vibe using a deep learning model trained with Amazon SageMaker.
+It then recommends curated YouTube playlists (both Global and Khaleeji) based on that genre.
 ---
+It also uses Grad-CAM and GPT-4o to provide human-like explanations for its predictions.
+---

 ## 🚀 Features

 * 🖼️ Upload an image → get a predicted **music genre**
+* 🔥 View a **Grad-CAM heatmap** highlighting areas the model focused on
+* 🧠 Get human-readable explanations via **GPT-4o** for both original and heatmapped images
 * 🤖 **ResNet34 model** trained in two phases (frozen & fine-tuned) using **SageMaker**
 * 📆 Predictions served via a **Flask app** on **EC2 Spot instance**
 * 🎵 Automatically fetches **YouTube playlists** for both global and local (Khaleeji) musical tastes